 In the absence of both input references, the device enters holdover mode.
 Holdover is a secondary function that is provided by PLL1.
 Because PLL1 has an external VCXO available as a frequency source, it continues to operate in the absence of the input reference signals.
 When the device switches to holdover, the charge pump tristates.
 The device continues operating in this mode until a reference signal becomes available.
 Then the device exits holdover mode, and PLL1 resynchronizes with the active reference.
-In addition to tristate, the charge pump can be forced to VCC/2 during holdover (see Table 43, Bit 6 in Register 0x01C).
+In addition to tristate, the charge pump can be forced to $V{CC}/2$ during holdover (see Table 43, Register 0x01C[6]).